johnmarcusokeefe/routesaver/deliverymap/README.md

 Limited editing.
 Creating Company and address at the same time for example.
 Changing details limited to built in admin options.

-11th hour glitch.
-At times I was getting a 'key not found' error on some data which was there.
-As the responses were 'ok' this seemed to be traced to a break in the data dict while iterating.
-The error only comes up very sporadically.
-Changed copy to use .copy() of the orginal data and retyped function.
-Extremely hard to replicate.

-Note:
+Summary:

-This app has scope to expand with more features especially dynamic in nature.
+This app only touches on what is possible for options in solving routing problems.
+It has scope to expand with more features especially dynamic in nature.
 It is worth mentioning some of these. fuel stop options, multiple vehichles with dynamic route planning/allocation, live feedback, incident reporting, comprehensive logs, locational inputs.
 And so on.
+Overall it was a great learning experience using Django and Javascript learnt in the course combined with using 3rd party APIs.